wely/DevCamp/HOL/java/04-devops-ci/README.md

     ![image](./media/2017-06-27_11_57_00.png)

-    In the following window, type a description for the release, choose the build that you created earlier, and click `Create`:
+    In the following window, type a description for the release, choose the environment that you created earlier, and click `Create`:

     ![image](./media/2017-06-27_11_59_00.png)